Clementina467/My-PowerBI-Project/README.md

   Power BI file containing all reports and dashboards.

 ## 📊 Key Insights
-- Interactive dashboards for data exploration.
+- Interactive dashboard for data exploration.
 - Visual representation of trends, comparisons, and KPIs.
 - Filters and slicers for dynamic analysis.